-Walking a little further, avoiding the orange tape on the ground which marked spots of archaeological importance, we reached the first sign of human sacrifice on our tour of ATM Cave: the skull of a young nobleman.
-Mayans practiced body modification, particularly head shaping.
+The first human remain you’ll encounter is the skull of a young nobleman.
+Mayan nobles practiced body modification, particularly head shaping.
 They placed boards on the foreheads of newborns of high stature to shape their foreheads.
-One single filed tooth remains on this skull with the misshapen forehead: further evidence of his nobility.
+One single filed tooth remains on this skull with the misshapen forehead, further evidence of his nobility.

 Though we may gasp at this now, consider the fact that women today inject themselves with botulism and stuff silicone in their bodies in pursuit of beauty, and you’ll realize we aren’t so far off from the Mayans.
 Seeing the skull of a sacrificed child nearby, however, is a little harder to chalk up to moral relativism.

-We continued on, up a precarious ladder, into the final chamber, where we were able to see the pièce de résistance: the intact skeleton of a young boy completely covered in travertine deposits that sparkle and shimmer like diamonds in the light of your headlamp.
+The final room in the cave complex is where you’ll see the ATM Cave’s most famous resident: the intact skeleton of a young boy completely covered in travertine deposits that sparkle and shimmer like diamonds in the light of your headlamp.

-Likewise, tourists themselves threaten the future of the ATM Cave.
-In response to that, the body which protects the cave has put up precautionary protocols.
+While tourists offer promise to the preservation of ATM Cave, they also threaten its future.
+The governing body which protects the cave has put up precautionary protocols.
 They limit the visitors to 125 per day, in groups of 8.
 All guides are required to be licensed and entering without a guide is strictly prohibited.
 After a tourist damaged one of the skulls, cameras were banned.

 It is important to tour ATM Cave with licensed and ethical tour guides, who do not risk damaging ATM Cave to amuse their clients.
 Choose a well-respected tour.
 As a result of the limited number of places available for the ATM cave tour, prices are high.
 During peak season, you will want to reserve in advance to ensure you have a spot, as once those 125 spots are booked, the tour is full for the day.